rafaelgavabarreto/tinyApp/README.md

 (Minor) returns HTML with a relevant error message if user is logged it but does not own the URL for the given ID:
-(Minor) returns HTML with a relevant error message POST /urls/:id/delete if user is logged in and owns the URL for the given ID: deletes the URL redirects to /urls if user is not logged in:
-(Minor) returns HTML with a relevant error message if user is logged it but does not own the URL for the given ID:
 (Minor) returns HTML with a relevant error message

+POST /urls/:id/delete
+if user is logged in and owns the URL for the given ID: deletes the URL redirects to /urls if user i<!-- s not logged in:
+(Minor) returns HTML with a relevant error message if user is logged it but does not own the URL for the given ID: --> (Minor) returns HTML with a relevant error message

-GET /login
+GET /login - ok

 if user is logged in:
 (Minor) redirects to /urls